Northwest Indian War: Course of the war

-After a number of raids and counter-raids along the Ohio River boundary, in 1786 the Kentucky militia launched the first major frontier military action since the end of the Revolutionary War.
+After many raids and counter-raids along the Ohio River boundary, in 1786, the Kentucky militia launched the first major frontier military action since the end of the Revolutionary War.
 Generals George Rogers Clark and Benjamin Logan headed a two-pronged invasion of Native land.
 In September, Clark led 1,200 militiamen north along the Wabash River.
-Beset by logistical problems, mutiny, and desertion, Clark turned back without accomplishing anything.
+Beset by logistical problems, mutiny, and desertion, Clark returned without accomplishing anything.
 In October, Logan led 790 Kentucky militiamen to the Shawnee towns along the Mad River.
 The towns were inhabited primarily by noncombatants because the warriors had scattered for the winter hunt.
 Logan's men burned the towns and food supplies, killing and capturing numerous Natives.
 Moluntha, an elderly Shawnee chief who had signed the Fort Finney treaty, was executed by one of Logan's men.

 After the destruction of their towns, Shawnee refugees were invited by the Miamis to settle along the Wabash.
-The towns around Kekionga, the Miami capital, were now inhabited by the many of the most militant members of the Northwestern Confederacy.
-The next meeting of the confederacy had been scheduled to be held in the Shawnee towns, but with their destruction the location was moved to the Wyandot village of Brownstown on the Detroit River.
+The towns around Kekionga, the Miami capital, were now inhabited by many of the most militant members of the Northwestern Confederacy.
+The next meeting of the confederacy had been scheduled to be held in the Shawnee towns, but with their destruction, the location was moved to the Wyandot village of Brownstown on the Detroit River.
 Joseph Brant spoke to a gathering that included Miamis and other members of the Wabash Confederacy.
 On December 18, 1786, the confederacy, calling themselves the "United Indian Nations," sent a letter to the U.S. Confederation Congress declaring the recent treaties invalid because they had not been conducted with the whole confederacy.
-They called for a new treaty conference to be held in the spring of 1787.
+They called for a new treaty conference in the spring of 1787.
 Until that time, the Natives suggested that each party should keep its people on their side of the Ohio River.